csonuryilmaz/appcircle-cache-push-component/README.md

 Required Input Variables

 - `AC_CACHE_LABEL`: User defined cache label to identify one cache from others.
 Both cache push and pull steps should have the same value to match.
-- `AC_CACHE_INCLUDED_PATHS`: Specifies the files and folder which should be in cache.
-Multiple glob patterns can be defined with colon seperated.
+- `AC_CACHE_INCLUDED_PATHS`: Specifies the files and folders which should be in cache.
+Multiple glob patterns can be provided as a colon-separated list.
 For example; .gradle:app/build
 - `AC_TOKEN_ID`: System generated token used for getting signed url.
 Zipped cache file is uploaded to signed url.
 - `ASPNETCORE_CALLBACK_URL`: System generated callback url for signed url web service.
 It's different for various environments.

 Optional Input Variables

-- `AC_CACHE_EXCLUDED_PATHS`: Specifies the files and folder which should be ignored from cache.
-Multiple glob patterns can be defined with colon seperated.
+- `AC_CACHE_EXCLUDED_PATHS`: Specifies the files and folders which should be ignored from cache.
+Multiple glob patterns can be provided as a colon-separated list.
 For example; .gradle/*.lock:*.apk
 - `AC_REPOSITORY_DIR`: Cloned git repository path.
-Included and excluded paths are defined relative to cloned repository, except `~` prefixed paths.
+Included and excluded paths are defined relative to cloned repository, except `~/`, `/` or environment variable prefixed paths.
+See following sections for more details.

 ## Included & Excluded Paths